electricianinsomniac/STM32duino-Serial-Communication/README.md

 ![BoardMOD](Serialcommunication.png)

-GND(Ground) should be connect each other
+!Important: GND(Ground) should be connect each other

 ### Support
 see the [Forum]https://forum.arduino.cc/c/software/arduino-ide-2-0/93) arduino for more issue